On May 7th 2020 I said goodbye to my Mum. I’d like to thank you for all your messages of love and support.

 And for that, I feel like the luckiest person in the world.
 I feel like she was looking out for me, right till the end.

 So in honour of our Mum, we have an even bigger job to do now.
-We will donate as many dolls and pets and help as many families as we can living with dementia.
+We will donate as many dolls and pets and help as many families living with dementia as we can.
 Mum’s memory will live on through the people we help, together.
-Thank you for helping us make a difference.
+Thank-you for helping us make a difference.